TheCatFromGithub/ShiftEso/README.md

 # License

-This project is licensed under the MIT License.
+The main project is licensed under the MIT License.
+However, all contents of the `examples/` folder are released into the public domain under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) dedication.